Our staff are divided into directorates and led by a team of Executive Directors.

 - working closely with the ORR chairman, to engage with external stakeholders at all levels.

-Dan is responsible for working with the Chief Executive and Directors to develop and implement ORR's policy and strategy for regulation of the rail sector.
+Dan is also is responsible for working with the Chief Executive and Directors to develop and implement ORR's policy and strategy for regulation of the rail sector.